 During a viral infection, it is possible for the vestibular nerve to become inflamed (this is called vestibular neuritis).
 This nerve is the communication pathway where information is passed back and forth between the ear and the brain.
 The inflamed nerve can trigger bouts of vertigo.
 Once the inflammation has resolved, vertigo normally will as well.

-The other condition that can also cause vertigo is called labyrinthitis.
+The other condition that can also cause spinning sensation is called labyrinthitis.
 It is also an infection-induced condition where the labyrinth or inner ear becomes inflamed.
 Again, the result can be the type of dizziness described at the outset.
 Once the infection clears, normally in just a few days, inflammation goes down and so does the risk of vertigo.

-Many vertigo sufferers have somewhere in their history experienced a form of head or neck trauma.
+Many sufferers have somewhere in their history experienced a form of head or neck trauma.
 Injuries in this category include things like whiplash and concussions.
 The existence of such an injury can be tricky to determine as vertigo, and other symptoms may take years to present after such an event.
 It is important to be thorough when giving or taking patient history so as to get a diagnosis and appropriate help or treatment.

 Meniere's disease is a condition that affects the vestibular nerve.
 Often it begins in one ear, and some find that if no care is given both ears will experience symptoms.
 While a small percentage of the population is diagnosed with Meniere's, the disease is on the rise.
 Though it is not well understood, some attribute the condition to the previous head or neck trauma.
 Whatever the cause, one of the premier symptoms is vertigo.
 Vertigo can be severe and last for mere minutes to an entire day.
 Other conditions that arise include tinnitus and in some cases hearing loss.

-Migraines are normally associated with headaches and not vertigo, but up to 40% of vertigo sufferers have migraines as a cause.
+Migraines are normally associated with headaches and spinning sensation, but up to 40% of vertigo sufferers have migraines as a cause.
 Why is this the case?
 A vestibular migraine is one that carries with it symptoms like vertigo.
 Seeing as they are a neurological condition, migraines can initiate vertigo episodes that are generated through the central nervous system, as opposed to the ear.
 For those who experience vertigo, but not headaches, migraines should not be ruled out as a possible etiology.

 Neurological conditions like migraines mentioned above can be a catalyst for vertigo.
 Seizures, tumors, strokes, and other diseases can manifest symptoms like vertigo.
 There are also other circumstances that could produce temporary bouts of vertigo.
 One of those includes pharmaceutical side effects.
 There is an exhaustive list of medications, and more than a few carry vertigo as a side effect.
 People dealing with vertigo are not normally in a position to just quit taking the medications their doctors have prescribed.
 For many, the medication is treating something that is more dangerous to the person than vertigo.
 Take as an example blood pressure medication.
 High blood pressure carries a greater risk to life than episodes of vertigo.
 So this can put you in a tough spot when it comes to alleviating vertigo.
 Working with your healthcare provider to adjust or change medications can help to minimize vertigo and other side effects.

 Upper cervical chiropractic techniques aim to target vertigo at the source rather than just trying to manage symptoms.
 This form of therapy aims at re-establishing the correct alignment in the upper vertebrae of the neck.
-You may have noticed that a few conditions mentioned above are linked to head and neck injuries.
+You may have noticed that a few conditions mentioned above are due to head and neck injuries.
 These traumas can cause shifts in alignment and throw off important neurological and vascular systems.
 Upper cervical chiropractic care carefully readjusts the vertebrae with small movements.
 Many experience vertigo relief.
 You may feel better too!